SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 1. This is not supported for voice recognition built into Windows ("Windows (Server)", "Windows (Desktop)").
 2. The combined phrase is only recognized, if the first word is the name of the Assistant.
 For example: "Hey Jona, can you plan a pitstop?" or "Can you plan a pitstop, Jona?" won't be recognized.

-#### Push-To-Talk Behaviour
+#### Push-To-Talk backgroud

-Beside the behaviour of the *Push-To-Talk* button described above, where you need to hold down the button as long as your are talking, there is an alternative method available.
+Beside the behavior of the *Push-To-Talk* button described above, where you need to hold down the button as long as your are talking, there is an alternative method available.
 This method allows you to release the button while you are talking.
 Once you have finished your voice command, you press the *Push-To-Talk* button again, to indicate that you have finished talking and that the command should be executed.
 This alternative method can be enabled in the [voice control configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).

 Please don't forget to press the *Push-To-Talk* button at the end of your speech, even if the command had already been recognized, because you made a long pause.
 If you don't push the button, the sequence will get out of sync and you will end up being very confused.